The 22 Letters of the Phoenician Alphabet

 It is written from right to left and does not record vowels.

-Words are therefore formed only from consonants, which reduces the number of signs to learn and simplifies writing.
+reducing the number of signs to learn and simplifying writing.

 This system stands at the origin of many alphabets still used today.